 Viewed through a scriptural lens, our prayers (or lack thereof) might be just as culpable for the troubled state of our nation as the actions and decisions of our leaders—if not more so.

 By Christine McParland

 While we can agree that America needs our prayers, many of us struggle to pray for politicians and other leaders who have often abused their power and betrayed our trust.
-It’s easier to say “God bless America!” than to pray for God’s blessing on those in public office (or those who voted for them).
+Sometimes it’s easier to say “God bless America!” than to pray for God’s blessing on those in public office (or those who voted for them).
 But to what extent is our apathy in prayer influenced by the growing hostility of our society towards political leaders?
 What is a biblical response to this mindset and its effect on our own hearts and attitudes?
-How are we to pray for America’s leaders when maybe we’d rather not think about politics at all?
+How are we to pray for America’s leaders when we’d rather not think about politics at all?

 Jesus’ words from the Sermon on the Mount show us a way above political tension and hostility: “You have heard that is was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you” (Matthew 5:43-44, NKJV).

 Though it’s unlikely that many of us have been personally persecuted by an elected leader, we have probably felt ill-used when they have failed to keep their promises or protect our values.
 Yet if Jesus calls his followers to pray for their own persecutors—at whose hands they often suffered grievous physical harm and even death—how much more should we pray for those who merely oppose our values and political viewpoints?